Healthy Stem Cell Services

 Effects on nuclear structures of living cells can be recorded after 12-14 h exposure to the test compound and a recovery period of 2-24 hours by inverse fluorescence microcopy.

-The fragmentation of nuclei indicating cell death due to exposure to a cytotoxic substance is clearly recognizable.
+The fragmentation of nuclei indicating cell death due to exposure to a cytotoxic substance is clearly recognizable in pictures of the KCBeGFP cell line.
 Cytotoxicity can be detected much earlier than previously possible.
 Brightfield microscopic detectable cell damages occur much later.

 Since the new technique of detecting genotoxins is non-destructive, and the KBCGFP line is neither immortalised nor of malignant origin, a so called “downstream analysis” is possible.
 After the assessment of the genotoxic potential, further cultivation and investigation regarding carcinogenic transformations of the daughter cells can be performed.